Where does Shohei Ohtani want to go? The mystery of MLB's most coveted superstar

 If Ohtani has had a poster of Clayton Kershaw on his wall and has dreamed of teaming with the world’s best pitcher: He would choose the Dodgers.
 Kershaw is tied to L.A. for at least one more season, before the left-hander will have the choice of opting out of his next contract.
 Ohtani could hang out with Kershaw in the Dodgers’ dugout during games he doesn’t pitch.

-The Dodgers came so close to winning the World Series last month, and L.A. could try to sell Ohtani on being the last necessary piece to a title, after a wait of 30 years.
+The Dodgers came so close to winning the World Series a month ago, and L.A. could try to sell Ohtani on being the last necessary piece to a title after a wait of 30 years.

 If Ohtani wants to play with Yu Darvish: He could call Darvish, currently a free agent, and become part of a package deal.
 Some evaluators believe Ohtani would love to be a teammate of Darvish, who, like Ohtani, played for the Nippon Ham Fighters.